arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 This RFC lays out a domain-oriented, locality abstracted interface that allows callers to read and write data to the cluster as if it was a single machine.
-This interface does not require the user to be aware of the underlying storage location, but provides additional context if the caller wants to perform network optimization themselves (this is a similar approach to the one taken by CockroachDB between their transaction and SQL layers).
+This interface does not require the user to be aware of the storage topology, but provides additional context if the caller wants to perform network optimization themselves.

 # Vocabulary